 With the help of a mysterious pill that enables the user to access 100 percent of his brain abilities, a struggling writer becomes a financial wizard, but it also puts him in a new world with lots of dangers.

-Widowed when his FBI agent wife is killed in an operation against terrorists, a college professor becomes increasingly obsessed with the culture and sub-society of these dangerous groups.
-The arrival of new neighbors, gives him new spirit, as they are gregarious and friendly, with two children that his son can be friends with.
+Widowed when his FBI agent wife is killed in an operation against suspected terrorists, a college professor becomes increasingly obsessed with the culture and sub-society of these dangerous groups.
+The arrival of new neighbors, gives him new spirit, as they are gregarious and friendly, with a ten year old boy that his son can be friends with.
 He is even beginning to see another woman.
 However, he begins to suspect something is odd about the neighbors, something about the way they don't want him to see certain parts of the house, or a set of blueprints they have there.
 Are his neighbors terrorists... or is the stress of losing his wife merely driving him past the point of paranoia?
 Written by

 Was this review helpful to you?